Security

 2. Application security

-• Server-side secret management: all API keys and encryption keys are stored as server-side environment variables and are never exposed to the browser.
-Automated scripts scan client bundles to ensure no secrets are accidentally shipped.
+- Server-side secret management: all API keys and encryption keys are stored as server-side environment variables and are never exposed to the browser.
+An automated check scans our client bundles for accidentally exposed secrets and surfaces any matches in continuous integration.

 3. Infrastructure

-• Secure logging: application logs are monitored for anomalies but never contain childrens real names or other personal identifiers.
-Names appear only as pseudonyms in log output.
+- Secure logging: application logs are monitored for anomalies but never contain children’s real names or other personal identifiers.
+Names appear only as encrypted ciphertext in log output.

 4. Third-party security